juanjo4936/DL_RHT/README.md

 - TDDA.ipynb: Code related to the application of the TDDA algorithm, corresponding to subsection 3.3.5.
 - Appendix_A.ipynb: Code related to the simple networks explained in appendix A.

-Additionally, there are two folders included in the repository.
+Additionally, there are two folders included in the repository:

 - Datasets: includes datasets and material cosntants loaded by the notebooks, so they are necessary for many codes.
 - SCUFF-EM: files used for the SCUFF-EM example of the sphere in appendix B.